jaypeters/jaypeters.github.io/README.md

 Hi!
 I’m a journalist at The Verge.
 I cover consumer tech, artificial intelligence, video games, and more.

 Below are select highlights of my work.
 You can see all of my writing for The Verge on [my author page](https://www.theverge.com/authors/jay-peters).
+On Bluesky, I'm [jaypeters.net](https://bsky.app/profile/jaypeters.net).
 On Threads, I'm [@jaypeters.11](https://www.threads.net/@jaypeters.11).

 ### Recent-ish stories I'm proud of